projectdiscovery/nuclei-templates/GUIDE.md

 #### **Matchers**

 Matchers are just equal to HTTP, but the search is performed on the whole dns response, therefore it's not necessary to specify the **part**.
 Multiple type of combinations and checks can be added to ensure that the results you get are free from false positives.
+The complex **dsl** matcher type allows to build complex queries as described in the HTTP section.

 ##### **Types**